 Welcome to THE ISLAND OF MAURITIUS

-Mauritians are a friendly, hospitable people.
-Mauritius believes that the magical ingredient that makes the island nation's destination stand out from all of the rest is the refinement and courtesy of its people which many a foreign visitor will recall with great fondness.
+Mauritians are friendly, hospitable people.
+Mauritius believes that the magical ingredient that makes the island’s nation stand out from all of the rest is the refinement and courtesy of its people which many foreign visitors will recall with great fondness.

-The Most Beautiful Beaches in the World Set Against a Breathtaking Landscape.
-The glorious beaches have been attracting travelers since the sixteenth century.
-Mauritius is embraced by a spectacular coral reef which transforms the mighty Indian Ocean into coastal lagoons as calm as a baby's bath, laced with golden, powder-soft coral beaches, fringed with exotic coconut palms and casuarinas.
+The most beautiful beaches in the world set against a breathtaking landscape, which is why these glorious beaches have been attracting travellers since the sixteenth century.
+Mauritius is embraced by a spectacular coral reef which transforms the mighty Indian Ocean into coastal lagoons as calm as a baby’s bath, laced with golden, powder-soft coral beaches, fringed with exotic coconut palms and casuarinas.